 (b) has served a particular period,

-the number of days [specified in section 240ZA or in the direction under section 240A] [or under section 325 of the Sentencing Code] are to be treated as having been served by him as part of that sentence or period.
+the number of days [specified in section 240ZA or in the direction under section 240A] [or under section 325 of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.